-Every year at the start of the new year, millions of people around the world set New Year resolutions.
+Every year at the start of the new year, millions of people around the world set New Year’s resolutions.
 Unfortunately, most of the commitments are not met.
-This is hardly surprising for most of these New Year goals are set on the spare of the moment.
-In fact, many people choose the same resolutions each year.
+This is hardly surprising, for most of these New Year goals are set in the spare of the moment.
+Many people choose the same resolutions each year.
 Failing to achieve it year after year.
 This year can be different.
-This year choose not to set a resolution but to set a meaningful goal that can be integrated into your life.
+This year, choose not to set a resolution but to set a meaningful goal that can be integrated into your life.

 What is the difference between resolutions and goals?